ImperialCollegeLondon/safedata_validator/docs/install/install.md

      If you do see a Python prompt, but the version is less than 3.9, then you will need to update it.

-   * Your computer has not been set up to find Python: search online for instructions to add python to the `PATH` environment variable.
+   * Python has been installed but your computer has not been set up to find it: search online for instructions to add python to the `PATH` environment variable.
 On Windows, you will want to add (using the typical install location) `C:\Python39` and `C:\Python39\scripts`.